It seems you are offline. Please check your connection and try again.

 You moved to the Netherlands

 If you are settling in Rotterdam or The Hague in the Netherlands for a while, a real prepaid SIM makes sense.
-You will need a daily Dutch line anyway.
+You will need a daily Dutch number anyway.

 Calling too